-As at December 31, 2013 the Company had cash of \$1,160,955 and working capital in the amount of \$1,134,633.
+As at March 31, 2014 the Company had cash of \$438,772 and working capital in the amount of \$291,704.
 The Company's ability to continue as a going concern is dependent upon the ability of the Company to obtain the necessary financing to develop properties and to establish future profitable production.
 To date the Company has not earned significant revenues and is considered to be in the exploration stage.
 The Company's operations are funded from equity financings which are dependent upon many external factors and may be difficult to impossible to secure or raise when required.
-Management considers that the Company will require additional equity financing to maintain its core operations and planned exploration programs on its existing mineral resource interests for the next twelve months.
-In addition, the Company recognizes that exploration expenditures may change with ongoing results.
-While the Company has been successful in securing financings in the past, there can be no assurance that it will be able to do so in the future.
+Management considers that the Company will require additional equity financing to continue exploration and drilling activities on its mineral property interests in Peru and to fund ongoing corporate and administrative costs.
+While the Company has been successful in securing financings in the past, there is material uncertainty it will be able to do so in the future.
+This material uncertainty casts significant doubt about the Company's ability to continue as a going concern.